Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Korat Cat

 The Korat can make a fantastic cat in some homes due to their laidback and loving personality, along with their intelligence and quiet nature.
 They are committed to their people and love the time and attention of their owners.
-Korats are unsuitable for homes where people are gone for long periods since they can become stressed and depressed by being left alone.
+Korats are unsuitable for homes where people are gone for long periods since they are known for not their companionship needs.

 This makes them relatively high-maintenance.
-They can be stubborn and not very tolerant of other animals in the home.
-Overall, the Korat is not a good fit for inexperienced cat owners.
+They can be stubborn and not always tolerant of other animals in the home.
+Overall, the Korat might be a challenging option for inexperienced cat owners.

 6. Bombay Cat